What we know about the agreement for detained South Korean workers to return home

 (CNN) — When hundreds of federal, state and local officers descended on a Georgia Hyundai manufacturing plant last week, they came armed with a judicial search warrant naming four people.
 Ultimately, over 450 people were taken into custody, officials say, suspected of living and working illegally in the United States.

-The high-stakes raid followed a weeks-long investigation and marked the largest sweep yet in the Trump administration’s immigration crackdown at US worksites.
-Its repercussions reached high into the halls of diplomacy, prompting South Korea’s foreign minister to make an offer to personally travel to Washington, DC, “to engage directly with US officials to resolve this matter.”
+The high-stakes raid followed a monthslong investigation and marked the largest sweep yet in the Trump administration’s immigration crackdown at US worksites.
+Its repercussions reached high into the halls of diplomacy, prompting South Korea’s foreign minister to offer to personally travel to Washington, DC, “to engage directly with US officials to resolve this matter.”

-A majority of those arrested — over 300 — were South Korean, according to the country’s foreign affairs minister, and will return to South Korea on a chartered flight in what immigration attorneys are calling a unique agreement.
+A majority of those arrested — over 300 — are South Korean, according to the country’s foreign affairs minister, and are now slated to return to South Korea on a chartered flight in what immigration attorneys are calling a unique agreement.

 “I do not know of another instance where a government has responded with chartering a flight,” Sarah Owings, an immigration attorney representing several of the South Koreans detained on Thursday, told CNN.